typicode/xv/README.md

 If you've used other test runners, you probably have spent a significant amount of time reading docs, configuring, maintaining and debugging them.

-xv by being extremely simple gets out of your way and lets you be productive faster.
-In fact, the whole project documentation fits in this page.
+By being extremely simple, xv gets out of your way and lets you be productive faster.
+In fact, the whole project documentation fits in this page ;)

 ## Install